gregpalmr/dcos-azure-arm-template/README.md

 dcosPassword:

-     new password for dcosadmin user
+     new password for bootstrapuser user

 dcosInstallerURL (Get this from your Mesosphere sales engineer):